If you’re dealing with a difficult breakup right now, it can be very comforting to know how long it takes to get over your ex.

 So the truth and real answer to this question are as follows.

-The time it takes to recover from a breakup depends on what actions you take in order to move on.
+The time it takes to recover from a breakup depends on what actions you take to move on.

 You play a BIG role when it comes to determining how long it’s going to take to get over your breakup.
 Which is a good thing, because this means that you can influence the time as your actions might either slow down or speed up your recovery.